Henry Cockshutt: Public life

 In 1889, Cockshutt was elected to Brantford City Council as an alderman.
 In 1899, he was elected mayor of Brantford with a significant majority of votes for a term that lasted until 1900.
 In 1916, Cockshutt was given the rank of honorary colonel of the 25th Brant Dragoons.
 He fought during World War I with the rank of lieutenant-colonel, commanding the 215th Infantry Battalion as part of the Canadian Expeditionary Force (CEF).
 The unit sailed for England in 1917 and was absorbed into the 2nd Canadian Reserve Battalion.
 He retired from the Canadian militia in 1926.

 In the 1917 federal election he ran unsuccessfully initially as the Conservative–Unionist candidate in the riding of Brant.
 He lost to the Liberal–Unionist candidate, John Harold, though there were voting discrepancies as Cockshutt's name was left off ballots provided to soldiers overseas with the CEF.
 Cockshutt demanded a recount, but after both General Andrew McNaughton, the special election authority designated by the government to oversee the soldiers' vote, and a legal decision stated they had no power to overturn the results, he withdrew his demand.

 In 1921, he was appointed Lieutenant Governor of Ontario and served as King George V's representative until 1927.
 In his time as lieutenant governor, Cockshutt opened Government House to the public and allowed charities to use the facilities for meetings.
 He also used his business connections to support the development of Northern Ontario.
 He was given an honorary degree of law from the University of Toronto in 1923 and by the University of Western Ontario in 1924.
 From 1929 to 1944, he served as chancellor of the University of Western Ontario.
 In 1934, he retired as president of the Cockshutt Plow Company and became chairman of the board of directors, handing over the presidency to his nephew, C. Gordon Cockshutt.

 He died on November 26, 1944, and is buried in the Farringdon Burial Ground, Brant County.
 His mansion, Dufferin House, in Brantford, became the campus for St. John's College in 1951.

 Legacy

-Cockshutt Park, named for the for him, is located in West Brant, which has batting cages, a playground, and four baseball diamonds, including Arnold Anderson Stadium, home of the Brantford Red Sox.
+Cockshutt Park, named after him, is located in West Brant, which has batting cages, a playground, and four baseball diamonds, including Arnold Anderson Stadium, home of the Brantford Red Sox.